 What is Standard Life Active Retirement?

 It's a ready-made investment option for people planning to take money from their pension plan within the next five years and also planning for their money to last for more than five years.
 It gives you a balance of lower risk investments which aim to provide some stability for the money you want to take first and medium risk investments to give the rest of your money the chance to keep growing.

 To keep things simpler for you, we make the day-to-day investment decisions:

-- Investment specialists review the funds in each pot to make sure that Standard Life Active Retirement is performing in line with expectations
+- Investment specialists review the funds in each pot (see below) to make sure that Standard Life Active Retirement is performing in line with expectations

 - You can take your money as you want, whether that’s as a regular income or lump sum withdrawals